 Jasper National Park in Winter

 Winter is certainly a quiet time in Jasper National Park, but that doesn’t mean there’s a lack of things to do.
-Marmot Basin offers world-class alpine skiing; many snow-covered hiking trails are groomed for cross-country skiing; portions of Lac Beauvert and Pyramid Lake are cleared for skating; and Maligne Canyon is transformed into a magical, frozen world.
-Hotels reduce rates by 40 to 70 percent through winter, and some offer lodging and lift tickets for around $100 per person.
+MARMOT BASIN offers world-class alpine skiing; many snow-covered hiking trails are groomed for CROSS-COUNTRY SKIING; portions of Lac Beauvert and Pyramid Lake are cleared for SKATING; and MALIGNE CANYON is transformed into a magical, frozen world.
+Hotels reduce rates by 40 to 70 per cent through winter, and some offer lodging and lift tickets for around $120 per person.

-For many people, traveling Jasper’s hiking trails on skis is just as exhilarating as on foot.
-An extensive network of 300 kilometers (185 miles) of summer hiking trails is designated for skiers, with around 100 kilometers (62 miles) groomed.
+For many people, travelling Jasper’s hiking trails on skis is just as exhilarating as on foot.
+An extensive network of 300 kilometres (185 miles) of summer hiking trails is designated for skiers, with around 100 kilometres (62 miles) groomed.
 The four main areas of trails are along Pyramid Lake Road, around Maligne Lake, in the Athabasca Falls area, and at Whistlers Campground.
-A booklet available at the park information center details each trail and its difficulty.
+A booklet available at the Jasper Visitor Centre details each trail and its difficulty.
 Weather forecasts and avalanche-hazard reports are also posted here.

 Maligne Canyon Ice Walk

 By late December, the torrent that is the Maligne River has frozen solid.
 Where it cascades down through Maligne Canyon, the river is temporarily stalled for the winter, creating remarkable formations through the deep limestone canyon.
-Jasper Adventure Centre (306 Connaught Dr., 780/852-5595) offers exciting three-hour guided tours into the depths of the canyon throughout winter, at 10 a.m., 2 p.m., and 7 p.m. daily; adult $60, child $30.
+JASPER ADVENTURE CENTRE (414 Connaught Dr., 780/852-4056) offers exciting three-hour guided tours into the depths of the canyon throughout winter, twice daily.